-- 2. Acts of dishonesty, including but not limited to the following: - a.
+2. Acts of dishonesty, including but not limited to the following:

+- a.
 Misuse of College documents, including, but not limited to forging, transferring, altering or otherwise misusing a student fee card, student payroll card, identification card or other College identification document, course registration document, schedule card, transcript, or any other institutionissued document or record. - b.
 Knowingly furnishing false information to any CSCU Official, faculty member or office. - Theft of property or services, or damage to, defacement or destruction of, or tampering with, real or personal property owned by the State of Connecticut, CSCU/BOR, the institution, or any member of the CSCU Community. - 4.
 Actual or threatened physical assault or abuse, threatening behavior, intimidation, or coercion. - 5.
+Sexual misconduct, as herein defined, is a violation of the BOR policies and, in addition, may subject an accused student or employee to criminal penalties.
+The BOR and each of its governed colleges and universities are committed to providing an environment free of personal offenses.
 Sexual misconduct may include engaging in one or more behaviors: - (a) Sexual harassment, which can include any unwelcome sexual advance or request for sexual favors, or any conduct of a sexual nature when submission to such conduct is made either explicitly or implicitly a term or condition of an individual's education; submission to or rejection of such conduct by an individual is used as a basis for academic decisions affecting the individual; or such conduct has the purpose or effect of substantially interfering with an individual's academic performance or creating an intimidating, hostile or offensive educational environment.
-Examples of conduct which may constitute sexual harassment include but are not limited to: - sexual flirtation, touching, advances or propositions - verbal abuse of a sexual nature - pressure to engage in sexual activity - graphic or suggestive comments about an individual's dress or appearance - use of sexually degrading words to describe an individual - display of sexually suggestive objects, pictures or photographs - sexual jokes - stereotypic comments based upon gender - threats, demands or suggestions that retention of one's educational status is contingent upon toleration of or acquiescence in sexual advances.
+Examples of conduct which may constitute sexual harassment include but are not limited to: - sexual flirtation, touching, advances or propositions - verbal abuse of a sexual nature - · pressure to engage in sexual activity - graphic or suggestive comments about an individual's dress or appearance - use of sexually degrading words to describe an individual - display of sexually suggestive objects, pictures or photographs - sexual jokes - stereotypic comments based upon gender

-(b) Sexual assault shall include but is not limited to a sexual act directed against another person when that person is not capable of giving consent, which shall mean the voluntary agreement by a person in the possession and exercise of sufficient mental capacity to make a deliberate choice to do something proposed by another.
+- threats, demands or suggestions that retention of one's educational status is contingent upon toleration of or acquiescence in sexual advances. - (b) Sexual assault shall include but is not limited to a sexual act directed against another person when that person is not capable of giving consent, which shall mean the voluntary agreement by a person in the possession and exercise of sufficient mental capacity to make a deliberate choice to do something proposed by another.